dbt-checkpoint/dbt-checkpoint/README.md

 `dbt-checkpoint` for the most of the hooks needs `manifest.json` (see requirements section in hook documentation), that is in the `target` folder.
 Since this target folder is usually in `.gitignore`, you need to generate it.
 For that you need to run `dbt-compile` (or `dbt-run`) command.
 To be able to compile dbt, you also need [profiles.yml](https://docs.getdbt.com/dbt-cli/configure-your-profile) file with your credentials. **To provide passwords and secrets use Github Secrets** (see example).

-So you want to e.g. run chach on number of tests:
+Say you want to check that a model contains at least two tests, you would use this configuration:

 ```
 repos:
 - repo: https://github.com/dbt-checkpoint/dbt-checkpoint
- rev: v1.0.0
+ rev: v1.1.0
  hooks:
  - id: check-model-has-tests
    args: ["--test-cnt", "2", "--"]